TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Baseline Models

 \subsection{Neural Weather Model Baselines}

 We rely on neural weather models available at the time of writing to provide baselines for global weather prediction using artificial intelligence.
-A brief description of the models is given below: \begin{addmargin}[1em]{0em} $\bullet\;$\textbf{FourCastNetV2} - neural weather model that relies on spherical harmonics based neural operators to learn a grid-invariant evolution of the state of the atmosphere. \\ $\bullet\;$\textbf{PanguWeather} - neural weather model that relies on an earth-specific transformer architecture and multiple, lead time specific models to predict the evolution of the atmosphere. \\ $\bullet\;$\textbf{AIFS Single 1.0} - neural weather model whose architecture relies on a graph-based latent representation of the earth and a sliding window transformer processor in order to predict the evolution of the atmosphere. \\ $\bullet\;$\textbf{Weathernext Gen (GenCast)}\textsuperscript{\textdagger} - neural weather model that relies on a conditional diffusion architecture to predict a possible evolution of the state of the atmosphere. \\ $\bullet\;$\textbf{FNv3}\textsuperscript{\textdagger} - neural weather model that is not currently open, but is purported to be a functional generative network (FGN) \citep{alet2025skillful} fine-tuned on IBTrACS to better predict tropical cyclones.
+A brief description of the models is given below:

-\end{addmargin} Track and intensity forecasts for the models marked with \textdagger are taken from Google WeatherLab (\url{https://deepmind.google.com/science/weatherlab}), due to either computational limitations for running the models or to the models not being open at the time of writing.
+\begin{itemize} \item \textbf{FourCastNetV2} - neural weather model that relies on spherical harmonics based neural operators to learn a grid-invariant evolution of the state of the atmosphere.\\ \item \textbf{PanguWeather} - neural weather model that relies on an earth-specific transformer architecture and multiple, lead time specific models to predict the evolution of the atmosphere. \\ \item \textbf{AIFS Single 1.0} - neural weather model whose architecture relies on a graph-based latent representation of the earth and a sliding window transformer processor in order to predict the evolution of the atmosphere. \\ \item \textbf{Weathernext Gen (GenCast)}\textsuperscript{\textdagger} - neural weather model that relies on a conditional diffusion architecture to predict a possible evolution of the state of the atmosphere.\\ \item \textbf{FNV3}\textsuperscript{\textdagger} - neural weather model that is not currently open, but is purported to be a functional generative network (FGN) \citep{alet2025skillful} fine-tuned on IBTrACS to better predict tropical cyclones. \end{itemize} Track and intensity forecasts for the models marked with \textsuperscript{\textdagger} are taken from Google WeatherLab (\url{https://deepmind.google.com/science/weatherlab}), due to either computational limitations for running the models or to the models not being open at the time of writing.